HackNC/fall2018-workshop-resources/FlaskWorkshop/Installations.md

 ## Installing Flask

-Open up the command line utility for your operating system (Command Prompt on Windows and Terminal on Macs), first verify that everything is correctly by typing
+Open up the command line utility for your operating system (Command Prompt on Windows and Terminal on Macs).
+Verify that everything is working correctly by typing
 ```
 python
 ```